apigee/api-platform-samples/sample-proxies/twitter-translate/README.md

 # Set up

-1. Sign up for [Microsoft Translator API](http://www.microsofttranslator.com/dev/) access, and replace the `clientId` and `clientSecret` in `apiproxy/resources/jsc/api-config` with your application credentials.
+1. Sign up for [Microsoft Translator API](http://www.microsofttranslator.com/dev/) access, and replace the `clientId` and `clientSecret` in `apiproxy/resources/jsc/api-config.js` with your application credentials.

 2. Create a cache in the organization and environment you will be deploying the bundle in, using the definition in `twitter-translate-cache.xml`.
 This is used to cache the Translator API access token across requests.
 Try the following command:

-$ curl -v -X POST -H "Content-Type: application/xml" -d @twitter-translate-cache.xml https://api.enterprise.apigee.com/v1/organizations/$ORG/environments/$ENV/caches -u myname:mypass
+    ```curl -v -X POST -H "Content-Type: application/xml" -d @twitter-translate-cache.xml https://api.enterprise.apigee.com/v1/organizations/$ORG/environments/$ENV/caches -u myname:mypass```

 * The username and password that you use to login to enterprise.apigee.com.
 * The name of the organization in which you have an account.
+Log in to
-Login to enterprise.apigee.com and check account settings.
+ [enterprise.apigee.com](http://enterprise.apigee.com) and check account settings.

 # Configure

-Update /setup/setenv.sh with your environment details
+Update `/setup/setenv.sh` with your environment details

 # Import and deploy sample project

-Run:

-/setup/deploy.sh
+Run `/setup/deploy.sh`

 # Get help

-For assistance, post to http://support.apigee.com
+For assistance, post to the [Apigee Customer Community](http://support.apigee.com)

-Copyright 2013 Apigee Corporation
+Copyright © 2013 Apigee Corporation

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use
+this file except in compliance with the License.
 You may obtain a copy